livewires/graphics/Intro/learn.md

 ![alt text](images/viewport.png)

 Hold down your <kbd>MMB</kbd> middle mouse button (click down on the scroll wheel) and move your mouse around to change your view of the scene.
+To pan your camera around hold down <kbd>Shift</kbd> while you press <kbd>MMB</kbd> while moving your mouse around.
+To zoom in and out you simply use your scroll wheel!

 The orange outline shows you what you've got selected in your scene.
 Try using your <kbd>LMB</kbd> left mouse click to select some of the other things in your scene.
 In the start up file you'll have a cube, a camera and a light.
 Notice as you change what is selected the properties on the right hand side change.

 ![alt text](images/properties.png)

-Try selecting your cube and then grab one of the numbers <kbd>LMB</kbd> in the properties panel and see what happens when you change it.
+Try selecting your cube and change one of the numbers <kbd>LMB</kbd> in the properties panel and see what happens when you change it.
+You can click and drag (let and right) on the numbers in the property panel to change them.

 Like most programs you can press <kbd>Ctrl</kbd>+<kbd>Z</kbd> to undo changes.